Attempted kidnapping suspect wanted for incidents in Pennsylvania, South Jersey

 Police say the suspect wasn't armed and the woman was able to get away.

-"I had no idea.
-This is very disturbing and makes me think that I should make sure that I'm paying attention for sure," said Briana Dixon of Bala Cynwyd.

-Investigators believe this suspect is connected with two attempted kidnappings that occurred in Cherry Hill, New Jersey.
+Investigators believe the suspect is connected with two attempted kidnappings that occurred in Cherry Hill, New Jersey.

-During one of the incidents on November 20 at the 300 Building at the Plaza Grande Apartments, the suspect is accused of pulling a gun on a woman and ordered her to go with him to the parking garage.
+During one of the incidents, which occurred on November 20 at the 300 Building at the Plaza Grande Apartments, the suspect allegedly pulled a gun on a woman and ordered her to go with him to the parking garage.

-Police say on November 14, at the same apartment building, the suspect approached another woman as she was parking her car in her garage.
+On November 14 at the same apartment building, police said the suspect approached another woman as she was parking her car in her garage.

 "She noticed a male walking, she turns her back to the male.
 There is some type of interaction and at some point, he knocks her to the ground before she screams and he runs off," said Ostermueller.